C-Cornella/Akamai2023Data/README.md

 `SensorName` is required to export the name of the sensor to the .csv file.

-`Location` is the location of the sensor, also exported to the .csv file.
+`Location` is the location of the sensor within the dome, also exported to the .csv file.

 ## Usual Errors